Motion groupoids and mapping class groupoids: Motion groupoid Mot(M)

 \begin{remark} We have from Lemma~\ref{le:Mtcmag} that $\Mtmagdot/\simp$ and $\Mtmagstar/\simp$ are the same groupoid.
 Thus in the statement of the theorem we could have chosen to define the composition in terms of $\cdot$, or the inverse in terms of the pointwise inverse $(f^{-1})_t=f_t^{-1}$, or both.
 It follows that $\mot{f}{}{N}{N'}\simm \mot{g}{}{N}{N'} $ if and only if $\mot{g^{-1}\cdot f}{}{N}{N}$ is path-equivalent to an \stationary{} motion. \end{remark}

-\begin{remark} The automorphism groups $\Mot(N,N)$ where $N\subseteq M$ is a submanifold are closely related to the motion groups constructed in \cite{dahm,goldsmith}.
-Although their groups are constructed using only homeomorphisms with compact support.
-As far as we known it is unknown when these groups coincide, although we settle this for the case of finite subsets contained in the interior of a manifold in Remark~\ref{rem:braidDahm}. \end{remark}
+\begin{remark} \ppm{The automorphism groups $\Mot(N,N)$, where $N\subseteq M$ is a submanifold, are isomorphic to the motion groups constructed in \cite{dahm,goldsmith}, at least in the case when $M$ is compact.
+We do not know the precise relation between our motion groups and those of \textit{loc cit} when $M$ is not compact, since the motion groups constructed by Dahm and Goldsmith only consider for homeomorphism of compact support, and furthermore all path-homotopies are required to only trace homeomorphisms of compact support.
+We settle that the two settings give the same result for the case of finite subsets contained in the interior of a manifold in Remark~\ref{rem:braidDahm}.} \end{remark}

 In the rest of this Section, now that we have our core construction, we collect some straightforward but useful properties of $\Mot$.

 For certain choices of $M$ and $N$, there exist subgroupoids of $\Mot$ which have finite presentation.
 We discuss this in Section~\ref{sec:artinbraids}.